CardiovascularImagingVallHebron/EchoAVC/README.md

 # EchoAVC

 EchoAVC is a framework for non-invasive detection and quantification of aortic valve calcification (AVC).
+Preprint details: ...

 ![EchoAVC Overview](echoavc_twostages.png)